kevinpschaaf/enyo-wiki/Bootplate.md

 ### Updating the Submodules Manually

-If you want to use top-of-trunk versions of enyo, layout, and onyx, you can do this with a couple of git commands.
+If you want to use top-of-tree versions of enyo, layout, and onyx, you can do this with a couple of git commands:

     git submodule foreach 'git checkout master'
     git submodule foreach 'git pull'

-The first command switches each submodule from being pinned to a specific commit to being on the master branch, while the second pulls any new source changes from github.
-You can also manually checkout specific tags or branches for each one manually if you want.
+The first command switches each submodule from being pinned to a specific commit to being on the master branch, while the second pulls any new source changes from GitHub.
+You can also manually check out specific tags or branches if you want.

-If you want to use stable code, the Enyo team manually updates the submodules links from time-to-time as we make updates to Bootplate, so you can just pull the bootplate repo then use `git submodule update` to refresh your local tree.
+If you want to use stable code, the Enyo team manually updates the submodules links from time to time as we make updates to Bootplate, so you can just pull the bootplate repo and then use `git submodule update` to refresh your local tree.